x402 List

 }

-// 4.
-Check agent budget policy
+// 5.
+Check agent budget policy (amount is in atomic units)

-if (!budget.allows(payment.amount)) {
+if (!option || !budget.allows(option)) {

 }

-let tx = await wallet.send({
+let payload = await wallet.signPayment(option);

 return await fetch(url, {